 The pain I am experiencing exceeds my ability to describe in words.
 My current symptoms of Arachnoiditis involves a range of different types of pain and manifestations.
 I have constant burning on top my right foot, as if a hot iron is on top blistering and pulling away skin and flesh.
 Horrific cramping mainly in calves, numbness in one calf, and the toes of the right foot has become extremely rigid.
 I rarely get one hour of sleep without waking up.
 I have constant fatigue, and I am extremely irritable.
 There is a continuous pulsating sensation from the buttock down one leg, and twitching muscles causing pain because the nerves and surrounding tissue hurt.
 Burning sensations run down my thighs.
 I have been in public places, losing my ability to walk–one time for ten minutes because my toes cramped inward.
 I can no longer lay on my back because of searing pain (although the burning in it got better after the intravenous injections).
 There are cramps and jolting pains in my thighs, and a crawling sensation in the perineum–fearing Cauda Equina Syndrome.
 Yet my greatest fear is this– am I going to be able to walk?

 The neurosurgeon who tried Dr. Aldrete’s regimen ordered an EMG at the same time he announced “retirement”.
 He previously ordered a different MRI without contrast five weeks after the Methylpredisolone injections.
 I react to contrast so my hope was to delay a MRI with Gadolinium for several months to ward off additional inflammation in my body.
 Reviewing the MRI, he stated he saw no clumping in it and stated there was no “radiographic” evidence of Arachnoiditis.
-I firmly believe the intravenous injections likely helped some of the symptoms and I am grateful for him ordering the treatments.
+I firmly believe the intravenous injections likely helped some of the symptoms.
 The MRI also showed the arrival of a synovial cyst on the L4, and my research indicates Arachnoiditis can cause cysts to form.
 Yet the term “Arachnoiditis” hence forth disappeared off the last visit chart after the MRI without contrast.
 Several weeks ago I emailed a request for the mystery EMG results; no one replied back.
 I would later retrieve the report by other measures showing the EMG to be normal, which I firmly know to be a load of crap.
 I suspect the neurosurgeon feared litigation or thought I would make demands for him to testify against his fellow colleague.
 Consequently, I got the big shove off from him with no concern for my prognosis or pain.

 So here am I, without a doctor to help me deal with Arachnoiditis, wondering what the future holds for me.
 My dream and prayer since cancer was that I would work again, live again and travel the world!
 Medical options are limited to those facing this Goliath, and it is perhaps more important for physicians to know what not to do than what to do.
 And the hemifacial spasms?
 Well you guessed it, the spasms are still here and significantly worse.
 God is my stay.
 For those who know the following passages in the Bible, I am like the woman with the issue of blood who rather grew worse by physicians (Luke 8:43-48).